Colin529/StoreProj/README.md

 If you're just browsing, you can look at the whole storefront, filter products, and even sort them by various criteria.

-If you log in or create an account, you can buy products, reserve products, and even create a shopping cart that will be retained throughout program resets!
+If you log in or create an account, you can buy products, reserve products, and even create a shopping cart ~~that will be retained throughout program resets~~!
+(Note: we ran out of time for this, but the shopping cart still works!)

 If you have admin privileges, you can even add new products or edit product fields. ~~There's rumors of a secret *super-admin* clearance, but...perhaps it's just a rumor...~~